Garth Ehrlich: Career

 Ehrlich has held many academic appointments throughout his career.
-He was formerly an assistant professor and then associate professor with tenure at the University of Pittsburgh between 1990 and 1997.
+He was formerly an assistant professor and then an associate professor with tenure at the University of Pittsburgh between 1990 and 1997.
 Since 1997 he has served as the director of research in the Department of Otolaryngology at the Drexel University College of Medicine (DUCoM).

-Ehrlich held an appointment as Technical Specialist at the State University of New York Research Foundation between 1984 and 1988.
-From 1997 till 2013, he held an appointment as Managing Director at the Allegheny General Hospital/Allegheny Singer Research Institute.
+Ehrlich held an appointment as a Technical Specialist at the State University of New York Research Foundation between 1984 and 1988.
+From 1997 till 2013, he held an appointment as the managing director at the Allegheny General Hospital/Allegheny Singer Research Institute.
 He is the president of the International Lyme and Associated Diseases Educational Foundation (ILADEF), and has served as a consultant for IMS and Teltech.
 He directs the Center for Genomic Sciences (CGS), and the Center for Advanced Microbial Processing (CAMP), the Center for Surgical Infections and Biofilms, and Genomics Core Facility at the Drexel University College of Medicine as the executive director.
-Additionally, he directs the Meta-Omics Core Facility at the Sidney Kimmel Cancer Center, which is a is a National Cancer Institute designated Cancer Center that encompasses Thomas Jefferson University and Drexel University.
+Additionally, he directs the Meta-Omics Core Facility at the Sidney Kimmel Cancer Center, which is a National Cancer Institute designated Cancer Center that encompasses Thomas Jefferson University and Drexel University.

 Research

-Ehrlich’s research works span the fields of molecular diagnostics, genomics, molecular medicine, and evolutionary biology with particular emphases on chronic bacterial pathogenesis, comparative bacterial genomics, and human genetics.
+Ehrlich's research works span the fields of molecular diagnostics, genomics, molecular medicine, and evolutionary biology with particular emphases on chronic bacterial pathogenesis, comparative bacterial genomics, and human genetics.